Are you unsure when to stop serving drinks?

 If you have to cut off a customer completely, here are some steps to follow:

-Want to connect with people at the bar in a whole new way?
-Download the BOTY App for free!
+Want to connect with people at your bar in a whole new way?
+Download the BOTY on iTunes or Google Play for free!